-We are often asked by users of important software which is mission critical to their business whether they should purchase the software, or merely license it from the vendor.
+We are often asked by users of mission-critical software whether they should purchase the software, or merely license it from the vendor.
+Here is some guidance and options.

 Ownership of software